adrianshep/5000quatloos_python/README.md

 The Python community refers to van Rossum as its "Benevolent Dictator For Life," as he maintains an oversight role in the continuing development of the language.

+The Python Software Foundation (PSF), a non-profit organization, maintains the Python programming language.

 ##Use